 The success of every mortgage application depends on individual circumstances.
 That’s why it’s imperative to find a mortgage bank that understands complex and nuanced financial scenarios.
 If you own vested RSUs, it’s certainly possible to have them counted towards your income, especially when you work with Carlyle Financial.
 Contact us to find out how.

 How can you use vested income to qualify for a mortgage?

-Just as we do with any other mortgage application, we’ll work directly with your employer to obtain a written verification of employment and will also undergo income tests to ensure your work situation is stable.
+Just as we do with any other mortgage application, we’ll work directly with your employer to obtain a written verification of employment and confirm continuity of RSU earnings.
 Credit scores, debt-to-income ratios, and other standard requirements are also taken into consideration.

 Are you interested in learning more about how your Restricted Stock Units can be used to qualify for a mortgage?
 Working with the right lender goes a long way when finding a loan product that works with all of your income sources.
 Restricted Stock Units don’t have to restrict your ability to qualify for the home of your dreams.
 Contact a mortgage banker at Carlyle Financial today to learn more